-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION 35460
+PRIVATE INSTITUTION 36,760

-Tuition:
+Tuition: ·

 PUBLIC INSTITUTION -

 Tuition: In-district:

 In-state (out-of-district): -

 Out-of-state: -

 NONRESIDENT ALIEN: -

 Tuition:

-REQUIRED FEES: 340
+REQUIRED FEES: 350

-ROOM AND BOARD: 11000
+ROOM AND BOARD: 11,160

-(on-campus)
+(on-campus) ,

-ROOM ONLY: 6280
+ROOM ONLY: 6,400

-(on-campus)
+(on-campus) ,

-BOARD ONLY: 4720
+BOARD ONLY: 4,760

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide septees): arate tuition and room and board Other: G2.
+G2.
 Number of credits per term a student can take for the stated full-time tuition 12 minimum 18 maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fe es reported in G1?
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes ⊠ No G4.
+Do tuition and fees vary by undergraduate instructional program? ☐ Yes ⊠ No